yeokm1/retro-configs/README.md

 # 2. [Thinkpad 390E](thinkpad-390e)

-The Pentium M machine is configured to dual-boot to DOS 6.22/Windows for Workgroups (WFW) 3.11 and Windows 98SE.
+The Pentium II machine is configured to dual-boot to DOS 6.22/Windows for Workgroups (WFW) 3.11 and Windows 98SE.

 <img src="thinkpad-390e/photos/390e-full.jpg" width="500">